dis-orientation/dis-orientation.github.io/involved.md

 layout: default
 ---

-## Get Involved with the dis-orientation collective
+## Get involved with the dis-orientation collective

 Below, we aim to present a comprehensive guide as to how to get involved with the dis-orientation collective.